pantrypoints/sp/content/en/research/countries/china/xi/chapter-01f.md

 system that does not forget our original aspiration and keep our mission firmly in mind, and regard not forgetting our original aspiration and keeping our mission in mind as an eternal task for strengthening party building and a lifelong task for all party members and cadres.
-All this is to tell the world that the Communist Party of China will always maintain the spirit of struggle in the revolution and always maintain its heart for the people.
+All this is to tell the world that the CCP will always maintain the spirit of struggle in the revolution and always maintain its heart for the people.
 This fully demonstrates the firm determination of the Party Central Committee with Comrade Xi Jinping as the core to never forget its original intention and strive forever.